Doctor of Medicine Program: Pathway to Residency Match

 Students enrolled in our Four-Year Doctor of Medicine program spend two years studying the basic sciences, followed by access to clinical training opportunities at over 70 affiliated hospitals and clinical centers in the United States, United Kingdom, and Grenada.

-Entry points are available for students from any education system around the world—including a four-year program for those entering with a traditional baccalaureate degree, and five-, six-, and seven-year preclinical programs for those entering with undergraduate degrees.
+Entry points are available for students from any education system around the world—including a four-year program for those entering with a traditional baccalaureate degree, and five-, six-, and seven-year MD pathways for those entering with undergraduate degrees.

 One MD Degree Program, Four Locations

 St. George’s University is truly an international institution, not only with its diverse student body and faculty but the unique opportunity for students to begin their medical education in Grenada, the United Kingdom, or India.
 The three paths feature the same curriculum and provide a strong foundation for SGU’s future physicians.
 The last two years have the option of doing clinical rotations either in the US or the UK.

 Do SGU medical students match into residency programs?